DeenAlIslam/MuslimLife/Health/sunnahTreatment.md

 > Whenever a lady suffering from fever was brought to Asma' bint Abu Bakr, she used to invoke Allah for her and then sprinkle some water on her body, at the chest and say, "Allah's Messenger (ﷺ) used to order us to abate fever with water."
 [Bukhari 5724](https://sunnah.com/bukhari:5724)

+## pleurisy

+> The Messenger of Allah (ﷺ) said: ‘You should use Indian aloeswood for it contains seven cures, including (a cure for) pleurisy.
+[Ibne Majah 3468](https://sunnah.com/ibnmajah:3468)

 ## Pain